Device Overview

 Turning On

 Your new Air Lab arrives in shipping mode, which keeps the battery disconnected to prevent discharge during storage and shipping.
-You'll need to connect power once to wake it up.
+You'll need to connect it to a power source once to wake it up.

 To exit shipping mode: